cdapio/cdap/cdap-docs/developers-manual/source/pipelines/studio.rst

 Plugin Templates
 ================
-Within the CDAP Application Studio, you can create *plugin templates:* customized versions of a plugin that are reusable, and can contain pre-configured settings.
+Within the CDAP Studio, you can create *plugin templates:* customized versions of a plugin that are reusable, and can contain pre-configured settings.

 Setting can be locked so that they cannot be altered when they are eventually used.